mi1b/vs-w713/README.md

  * Build container images from Dockerfile context:
    * `docker build -t my/wallet713 .`

 >*Building the container images will take around 10 minutes on a fast PC.
-When the container is successfully built, you will recieve a SECURITY WARNING.
+When the container is successfully built, you will receive a SECURITY WARNING.
 Windows is a bit of a nanny.
-Its filesytem can't mark a file as executable.
+Its filesystem can't mark a file as executable.
 As we're building a Linux container in a Windows client, all files are marked executable by default (don't worry, just do it).*

 ## Run the Container (Opens Wallet713)